Widget2Code: From Visual Widgets to UI Code via Multimodal LLMs: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we presented Widget2Code, the first systematic study of widget-focused UI2Code.
 Our work introduces an image-only widget dataset with fine-grained evaluation metrics, a comprehensive benchmarking analysis, and a modular baseline that integrates perceptual decomposition, icon retrieval, reusable visualization modules, and system-level generation through WidgetFactory.
-These contributions provide a strong foundation for reliable, interpretable, and geometry-consistent widget reconstruction, and demonstrate the need for dedicated solutions tailored to the unique characteristics of widgets.
+These contributions provide a strong foundation for reliable, interpretable, and geometry-consistent widget reconstruction.
 Future work may explore stronger fine-grained visual grounding for dense layouts and micro-visualizations, improved intermediate representations to reduce hallucination, and extensions to interactive or dynamic widget behaviors.
-Expanding the dataset with broader stylistic and real-world diversity would further support robust evaluation and advance research in this emerging area.
-We hope that our dataset, baseline, and system infrastructure will facilitate future progress in Widget2Code. {
+We hope that our dataset, baseline, and system infrastructure will facilitate future progress in Widget2Code.